isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 # Chapter 3: Process & Clean phase (Fitbit)

-With my Fitbit dataset now well organized and stored in the "`Fitbit_Complete_Data`" folder, the next step is to get a high-level overview of the data to assess its structure and completeness, to check for anamolies (Nulls, duplicates, out-of-range date, outliers), and then to clean the data when needed.
+With my Fitbit dataset now organized and stored in the "`Fitbit_Complete_Data`" folder, the next step is to get a high-level overview of the data to assess its structure and completeness, to check for anomalies (nulls, duplicates, out-of-range values, outliers), and then to clean the data when needed.

-## 1) Remembering my business task
+## 1) Reminder of the business task

-Let's remember the main questions I need to answer:
+Let's remember that I need to answer the following key questions:

-1. What are some trends in smart device usage?
+- What are some trends in smart device usage?
-2. How could these trends apply to Bellabeat customers?
+- How could these trends apply to Bellabeat customers?
-3. How could these trends help influence Bellabeat marketing strategy?Selecting the most relevant files out of the 18 files?
+- How could these trends help influence Bellabeat marketing strategy?

-In the real world, I could ask questions to Bellabeat COO in order to clarify that they mean by "trends".
-Instead, since I cannot do that, I will have to rely on what I have at hands, that is the Fitbit dataset.

-## 2) Breaking down the 18 files into categories
+## 2) Breaking down the 18 files into 3 main categories

+To make the dataset more manageable, I categorized the 18 files into 3 categories:

+- Activity: Includes daily and minute-level activity data like steps, distance, and intensity.
+- Heart Rate: Tracks users' heart rate data, which provides insights into health and fitness levels.
+- Sleep: Covers sleep duration and quality, essential for understanding user recovery and wellness.

     Given that the Fitbit dataset contains 18 .csv files, this number is not easily manageable to make sense of the data.
 I need to put the files into categories to make them more manageable for cleaning and future analysis.
 Incidentally, I notice that the filenames comply with the following syntax (CamelCase and underscores):

 `textTextText_text.csv`